 You'll see many cars out there with nice wheel and tire combos and they're lowered either on airbags or coilover suspension.
 But that's just where it stops.
-These cars are just "nice cars" and not considered a "show car" or "show worthy" in which they can bring home a trophy.
+These cars are just "nice cars" and not considered "show-worthy" or "show cars" capable of bringing home a trophy.

 A show car should be unique in many different aspects.
-Whether it be the interior modifications done, the in-car-electronics, paint and body or the engine bay.
+Whether it be the interior modifications, the in-car electronics, paint and body or the engine bay.
 Something needs to stand out and set the car apart from the rest.
 The owner has to have taken the time to make the car unique.

-Simply slapping on aftermarket wheels and tires and dropping the car does not constitute it to be show worthy.
+Simply slapping on aftermarket wheels and tires and dropping the car does not make it show-worthy.

 Simply stated...anything.
 Anything can be built to be a show car.
 Old cars that are 20-years old can be show cars.
-SUV's, 2-door coupe's, 4-door sedans, pickup trucks, you name it.
-They all can be built to be show cars with the right inspiration and desire.
+SUVs, 2-door coupes, 4-door sedans, pickup trucks, you name it.
+With the right inspiration and desire, they all can be built into show cars.

 Most people don't even touch the paint of their car.
 However, show vehicles will have some sort of crazy or custom color and bodywork done.
 Back in the early days, airbrushing and graphics were unique.
 Today, not so much emphasis is on that aspect unless you're into a different scene like lowriders.
 Because painting a car is changing the character, and many people don't do it, it's considered special because the owner paid attention to that aspect.

-In Car Entertainment should always be addressed.
-Aftermarket speakers, amplifiers and subwoofers which sound good (note: sound good, not just produce boom and bass) is a key element.
+In-car entertainment should always be addressed.
+Aftermarket speakers, amplifiers and subwoofers which sound good (note: sound good, not just produce boom and bass) are key elements.
 Installation of monitors in the headrest, etc. works great as well.
-BUT, don't go crazy with too much screens!
+But, don't go crazy with too many screens!
 That just makes everything look tacky.

 The coveted engine bay.
 Most owners forgoe this and just leave their hoods closed.
 It's something that you need to execute well in order to deserve to pop that hood and proudly show off your engine bay.
 It all depends on your car, however.
 People who have superchargers and turbos may want to pop the hood and show them off.
 Especially if the turbo/supercharger is in a unconventional car.
 Some owners take the time to have equipment polished or anodized to give some color in the bay.

 The suspension is also key.
-The car should be lowered enough to elimiate large wheel gap between the fender and the tires.
-This is achieved through drop springs, coilovers or air suspenision.
-The latter being the most exotic and the most flexible.
+The car should be lowered enough to eliminate large wheel gaps between the fender and the tires.
+This is achieved through drop springs, coilovers or air suspension—the latter being the most exotic and the most flexible.

 While you're changing the wheels and tires, take some time to put on some slotted or drilled brake rotors and some upgraded brake calipers.
 These score points as well.

 Should this car be considered a show car?
 I mean, it's just a Toyota Camry.
 In my eyes...yes.
 Why?
-The wheels/tires alone are valued at around $4500.
+The wheels/tires alone are valued at around $4,500.
 To achieve that kind of stance, the car has to be riding on air suspension.
 Not everyone does this modification because it costs money.
 However, that seems to be all that is done to this car.
-I believe it is show car worthy, however, more mods would need to be done in order to be fully considered a show car.
-The owner, however is on his/her way.
+I believe it is show car worthy; however, more mods would need to be done in order to be fully considered a show car.
+The owner is on his/her way, though.